GingerSnapsLOL/lm-mastery/README.md

 # LM Mastery - Language Model Training and Evaluation Toolkit

 A comprehensive toolkit for training and evaluating language models with a focus on stability, reproducibility, and ease of use.
+Includes pre-training, supervised fine-tuning (SFT), evaluation, and interactive chat capabilities.

 ## 🏗️ Repository Structure